 We adopt a bespoke relationship approach with universities and colleges, using our unique experience, expertise and global reach to develop international student intakes, from recruitment and preparation for study, through to support and in some cases provision of courses.

-Our innovative campus-based International Study Centre approach offers a proven development strategy for the universities we work with.
-We also offer fully qualified, culturally prepared students through our market-leading Taylors College.
+Our innovative campus-based International Study Centre approach offers a proven development strategy for the universities we work with, by offering fully qualified, culturally prepared students.

 A diverse and welcoming community for our students

 Study Group’s staff and student community is built on a foundation of respect for one another and for the community, society and the legal frameworks in which we operate.
 Diversity is celebrated.
 Difference is welcome.
 Our aim is to build communities in which all can feel welcome, and to create a sense of belonging in which we all can achieve our potential and thrive.